MLatIBDM/TP_classification/README.md

 From my part, yes i achieved a slightly better accuracy: **99% on training set** and aournd **94/95% on validation set** : Great !

-I let you play a bit with hyperparameters, network architecture ... and try to get better accuracy !
+I let you play a bit with hyperparameters, network architecture, optimize ... and why not trying to get better accuracy !

 # Transfer Learning